tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 But by special arrangement, one can make a gas to conduct electricity.

 A simple and convenient device used to study the conduction of electricity through gases is known as gas discharge tube.
 The arrangement of discharge tube is shown in Figure 9.2.
-It consists of a long closed glass tube (of length nearly $50~\mathrm{cm}$ and diameter of $4\mathrm{cm}$ inside of which a gas in pure form is filled usually.
+It consists of a long closed glass tube (of length nearly 50 cm and diameter of 4 cm inside of which a gas in pure form is filled usually.
 The small opening in the tube is connected to a high vacuum pump and a low- pressure gauge.
 This tube is fitted with two metallic plates known as electrodes which are connected to secondary of an induction coil.
 The electrode connected to positive of secondary is known as anode and the electrode to the negative of the secondary is cathode.
-The potential of secondary is maintained at about $50~\mathrm{kV}$.
+The potential of secondary is maintained at about 50 kV.

 ![](9.2.png)

-Suppose the pressure of the gas in discharge tube is reduced to around $110\mathrm{mm}$ of Hg using vacuum pump, it is observed that no discharge takes place.
-When the pressure is kept near $100\mathrm{mm}$ of Hg, the discharge of electricity through the tube takes place.
+Suppose the pressure of the gas in discharge tube is reduced to around 110 mm of Hg using vacuum pump, it is observed that no discharge takes place.
+When the pressure is kept near 100 mm of Hg, the discharge of electricity through the tube takes place.
 Consequently, irregular streaks of light appear and also crackling sound is produced.
 When the pressure is reduced to the order of 10 mm of Hg, a luminous column known as positive column is formed from anode to cathode.

-When the pressure reaches to around $0.01\mathrm{mm}$ of Hg, positive column disappears.
+When the pressure reaches to around 0.01 mm of Hg, positive column disappears.
 At this time, a dark space is formed between anode and cathode which is often called Crooke's dark space and the walls of the tube appear with green colour.
 At this stage, some invisible rays emanate from cathode called cathode rays, which are later found be a beam of electrons.

 ## Properties of cathode rays

-(1) Cathode rays possess energy and momentum and travel in a straight line with high speed of the order of $10^{7}\mathrm{ms}^{-1}$.
+(1) Cathode rays possess energy and momentum and travel in a straight line with high speed of the order of 10<sup>7</sup> ms<sup>-1</sup>.
 It can be deflected by application of electric and magnetic fields.
 The direction of deflection indicates that they contain negatively charged particles.

 (2) When the cathode rays are allowed to fall on matter, heat is produced.
 Cathode rays affect the photographic plates and also produce fluorescence when they fall on certain crystals and minerals.